microsoft/live-share/welcome/welcome-owner.md

 ### 2. Sign in from within your IDE/editor

-Once installed, start up your tool sign in to the Visual Studio Live Share with the same credentials you used to sign up.
+Once installed, start up your tool sign in with the credentials that are associated with the email you used to sign up.

 ![VS Download](media/vs-sign-in-button.png) ![VS Code Download](media/vscode-sign-in-button.png)

-> **Tip:** Need to use a different sign-in for Visual Studio than your personalization account?
-Go to Tools &gt; Options &gt; Live Share.
+> **Tip:** Need to use a different sign-in for Visual Studio than your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio)?
+Go to Tools &gt; Options &gt; Live Share &gt; User account.

 ### 3. Start a collaboration session and share your content